EDS-Bioinformatics-Laboratory/FSS-Navigator/README.md

 The output of the Python program can be configured by changing the settings in \20230508_ParseDirectory\Processing\20230508_ParseDirectory\Code\\**Navigation.conf**.

-In this configuration file you can specify which files and subdirectories to include/exclude.
+In this configuration file you can specify

+* Title of the project
+* Files and subdirectories to include/exclude in the directory tree

+Note: the project title is also in 0_PROJECT.md.
+However, since there is no standardized way of formatting this title or to have it one the first or second line of the file it is difficult to extract and re-format.
+Consequently, it should now also be specified in the configuration file.
+The code to parse it from 0_PROJECT.md is still in the Python program.